Jakehmm/Justin-Computer-Github/README.md

 Grade 10 Computer Github
 Posting everything here

-Please leave a comment on either codes, if there is something wrong or mistyped on the code.
-I am blind usually most of the time.
+Please leave a comment if there is something wrong or mistyped on the code.